KfW IPEX-Bank: Business development

 KfW IPEX-Bank's own-account lending volume amounted to EUR 38.1 billion at year-end 2020.
 The Energy and Environment, Industry and Services and Aviation, Mobility & Transport business lines accounted for the largest share of on-balance sheet lending volume, totalling EUR 15.2 billion (56%).
 The lending volume of KfW's Project and Export Finance business sector, for which KfW IPEX-BANK is responsible, was EUR 67.5 billion at year-end 2020 (previous year: EUR 69 billion).

 In 2020 financial, the bank issued new commitments with a total volume of EUR 15.9 billion in its original lending business in the Export and Project Finance business sector.
 At EUR 13.8 billion (87%), the market business accounted for the largest share.
 In trust business, which the bank conducts on behalf and for the account of KfW, further commitments were made in the amount of EUR 2.1 billion.
 In addition, there was new business of EUR 0.7 billion for the refinancing of banks from the Ship and ERP CIRR.
 KfW IPEX-Bank is active here under an agency agreement for KfW (mandatary on behalf of the Federal Government of Germany).
 The total volume of new commitments (including CIRR) was EUR 16.6 billion, EUR 5.5 billion below the previous year's level.
 KfW IPEX-Bank employed an average of 837 people in the 2020 financial year.

 International network

-The KfW IPEX-Bank currently has as a branch in London and foreign representative offices in Abu Dhabi, Singapore, Mumbai, Johannesburg, São Paulo, Istanbul, Mexico City, Moscow and New York City.
+The KfW IPEX-Bank currently has as a branch in London, a subsidiary in Singapore as well as foreign representative offices in Abu Dhabi, Bogotá, Istanbul, Johannesburg, Mexico City, Mumbai, New York City, and São Paulo.